kimruddock/pawelgrzybek.github.io/_drafts/2017-01-21-my-setup-january-2017-january.md

 ---
 title: My setup — 2017 January
 excerpt: Computers, smartphones, software, and web apps of other professionals is something that I always enjoy to read about.
-Today about my own equipment in January 2017.
+Today about my own equipment in February 2017.
 photo: 2017-01-21.jpg
 ---

-- didi ift before
-- things changed
-- always like to read about others
-- thought you may like to read about mine
--
+Programming is not the only thing that I read about although I mainly write about it very rarely scratching other subjects.
+You definatelly won't find gluten-free vegan cake recepies here, but there is a solid chance that I can share with you few words about some hardware.
+I [did it before](https://pawelgrzybek.com/my-web-development-setup/) about two years aago and I feel that it's just about right time to make fome following update.
+Things changed, things has been replaced but things mainly has been simplified and minimize.
+I always enjoy to read about developers hardware / software setup so I thought you may like to read about mine.

 ## Hardware